-I've been speaking to investors now for over 20 years and haven't ever been able to come up with the analogy that works.
-Don't get me wrong....I've been holding this idea about investors for years, and it's keenly developed.
+I've been speaking to investors now for over 20 years and haven't ever been able to come up with an analogy I love.
+Don't get me wrong....I've held this idea about why investors are wrong when they blindly follow gurus for years, and I can't wait to share it with you.
 I've honed what I now call the stages of saving and investing for most of those 20 years.